WordPress Manager For WHMCS

 Installation Management

 Once you have successfully created a new installation, you can edit its advanced options or simply remove it in case you no longer need it.
-Let us view the management options and available actions now. |
+Let us view the management options and available actions now.
+Note: Please be aware that deleting installations "(3)" is not possible from this section for the WP Toolkit for Plesk API.
+To delete an instance, you need to log into the Plesk panel. |

 Installation Details